— experience —

 March 2017 – present

 This is a role that’s brand-new to our newsroom, and comes as part of a refocusing of our energies.
 It’s a work in progress, with a focus on planning and coordinating quick-turn and long-term reporting; creating processes for story planning, production and presentation; better organizing our workflow and communication; and providing support and training to editors and reporters so they’re freed to experiment, stretch their skills and think across platforms.
-Part of this transition also involves some elements of my recent role as an editor on the digital team, as a liaison between the newsroom and digital developers and work on 74 Seconds, a new newsroom podcast experiment.
+Part of this transition also involves some elements of my recent role as an editor on the digital team, as a liaison between the newsroom and digital developers and work on 74 Seconds, a new newsroom podcast and coverage experiment.

 Minnesota Public Radio, St. Paul, Minn. — Editor